-School staff believe that communication is the most important aspect of maintaining a positive partnership that enables every student to succeed.
-We believe that behaviour can be taught and that mistakes are opportunities to learn.
+School staff believe that communication between school, home and the community is the most important aspect of maintaining a positive partnership that enables every student to succeed.
+We believe that behaviour can be taught and learned and that mistakes are to be viewed as opportunities to learn and grow.